-The list has grown and shrunk over the years, with the latest revision in September 2009 bringing the number back to 283 after Sgurr nan Ceannaichean was re-measured and found to miss the magic height by 1 metre.
+The list has grown and shrunk over the years - in 1984 it was 277, in 1997 it grew to 284 and in September 2009 it returned to 283 after Sgurr nan Ceannaichean was re-measured and found to miss the magic height by 1 metre.

-If you're starting off hillwalking or thinking about munro-bagging, then have a look at the easiest Munro walks.
+If you're starting off hillwalking or thinking about Munro-bagging, then have a look at our page with the easiest Munro walks.

-See all the Munros and other hills on a clickable map.
+See all the Munros and other hills on an interactive map.

-Download a list of all the munros ready for you to tick off !
+Download a list of all the Munros ready for you to tick off (in Excel format) !

-Scottish Mountaineering Club's Munro page - lots of information on munros and a list of all the munroists, many with photos
+Scottish Mountaineering Club - has a section with lots of information on Munros and a list of all the Munroists (people who have 'compleated' all the Munros), many with photos.

 Charlie Campbell's website - details his record set in 2000.